mildredfakoya/dgmds-14/README.md

 # dgmds-14
-# MEASURING AND ANALYSING FINE MOTOR SKILLS TO DETECT DEVELOPMENTAL DELAY IN CHILDREN WITH AUTISM
+# MEASURING AND ANALYSING MOTOR SKILLS TO DETECT DEVELOPMENTAL DELAY IN CHILDREN WITH AUTISM
 1. Team Name: Mildred Fakoya
 2. Team Members and Roles:
 a.
 Mildred Fakoya: Gather required items for setting up the development environment